snimu/neuralsort/notes.md

 			- Or use the total count: in some cases, it might be beneficial to pre-sort some number in such a way as to have them be moved often afterwards, if it means that the other numbers have to be moved rarely.
 This shouldn't be discouraged too strongly.
 			- A combination of both might be used (but too many losses aren't good, either) -> think about this some more.
 	- Use some combination of them.
+- End-to-end training
+	- Two possibilities:
+		1. A simple `Sequential` multi-layered network that changes the numbers into  indices
+		2. Many single-layered nets that each see the actual list that is to be sorted.
+	- To elaborate on number 2:
+		- Create an `Index`-class which inherits from `Module`.
+			- `forward`: transforms the approximate indices of the previous layer into precice indices and outputs the corresponding list as an input to the next layer.

+				-
+			- `backward`: Takes gradient of known length and reorders it in the reverse direction of the forward reordering of the list.